 How will the sessions be structured?
 The lessons will have a balance of information sharing, small group activities, and group discussion.

-Will dinner be provided at each meeting?
+Will lunch be provided at each meeting?
 Yes.
 Having a meal together is an integral part of our confirmation experience.